wataridori/simple-fuzzy-search/readme.md

 ## Install

-You can install and manage BiasRandom by using `Composer`
+You can install and manage SimpleFuzzySearch by using `Composer`

 ```
 composer require wataridori/simple-fuzzy-search